Learning Indonesian

 It is not my lingua franca.
 Why bother?

-30. ausdag Says:
+30. ausdag says:

 By the way, in language teaching I am always referring to ‘Indonesian grammar’, or Indonesian sentence structure’, or ‘Indonesian me-kan verb forms’.
 If ‘Indonesian’ is not the correct term, should I then change these to -